-#1: You can create financial freedom — the ability to quit trading-time-for-money, because your investments cover your bills.
+#1: You can create financial independence — the ability to quit trading-time-for-money, because your investments cover your bills.

-Here’s a list that summarizes 12 of Afford Anything’s bedrock principles and underlying values.
-This list might make you a millionaire … or at least, richer and more free than you are now. 🙂
+Here’s a list that summarizes 12 of Afford Anything’s bedrock principles.
+This list might help you step closer to financial independence.

 #1: You Can Afford Anything.
 You Just Can’t Afford Everything.

-Don’t tell me, for example, that you “can’t afford” to save money, travel the globe or plan for retirement if you’re simultaneously buying nice clothes and hitting the bars.
+Don’t tell me, for example, that you “can’t afford” to save money, travel or invest if you’re simultaneously buying nice clothes and hitting the bars.